-d) Extinguishers-systems of extinction: The extinguishing system will have a capacity of 5 kg, carried in one or two units maximum.
-CO3 will be considered as unacceptable as an extinguishant; BCF (Freon 12B1) is given as an example to be at least equalled in terms of capability and non toxicity.
+d) Extinguishers-systems of extinction: The extinguishing system will have a 5 kg extinguishing capacity carried in one or two units maximum.
+CO2 will be considered as unacceptable as an extinguishant; BCF (Freon 12B1) is given as an example to be at least equalled in terms of capability and non toxicity.